tlab-wide/avvv_etsi/docs/design/analyser_design/index.md

 ### Universal ROS2 Bag File

-The main output of the Analyser is a single bag file containing all the predictions, movements and network status for all Units and all RSU-OBU pairs.
+The main output of the Analyser is a single Bag file containing all the predictions, movements and network status for all Units and all RSU-OBU pairs.
 This file is used later in the Visualiser module to visualise what has happened during the experiment.
-The bag file will contain the following topics:
+The Bag file will contain the following topics:

 - RSU:
     - `/RSU_#/tf`: RSU location (tf2_msgs/msg/TFMessage)